Magnetic Field Design in a Cylindrical High-Permeability Shield: The Combination of Simple Building Blocks and a Genetic Algorithm: Coil Basis

 \section{Coil Basis}

-\textbf{To here} Decomposing the magnetic field into a complete set of orthogonal eigenfunctions, with associated eigenvalue magnitudes, allows the desired field profile to be selected while minimizing erroneous contributions. \\

 In free space, the magnetic field can be represented as the gradient of a scalar potential, $\mathbf{B}=-\nabla\Psi$.
-The scalar potential and magnetic field, \eqref{eq.mag}, both satisfy Laplace's equation and can be represented as a sum of orthogonal functions in an orthogonal curvilinear coordinate system.
-In this work, following Romeo and Hoult \cite{RandH}, we represent the scalar potential as the set of real spherical harmonics in spherical polar coordinates, and, therefore, the magnetic field by
+The scalar potential and magnetic field, \eqref{eq.brdisbig}-\eqref{eq.bzdisbig}, both satisfy Laplace's equation.
+Following Romeo and Hoult\cite{RandH}, we express the magnetic field as the set of real spherical harmonics in spherical polar coordinates,

 where the harmonic fields are classified through their order, $n$, and degree, $m$.
-Each harmonic has a magnitude, $C_{n,m}$, and shows a variation with respect to $\theta$ that is described by one of the Ferrer’s associated Legendre polynomials, $P_{n|m|}\left(\cos\theta\right)$.
-The harmonics are mutually orthogonal on the surface of a sphere, with high-order $n$ and $m$ harmonics representing higher frequency variations in the field along the zenith and azimuthal, respectively.
-Due to their relation with the associated Legendre polynomials, the axial symmetry of the spherical harmonics depends on the parity of $(n+m)$.
-The degree is then divided into two cases, $m=0$ and $|m|>0$.
+Each harmonic has a magnitude, $C_{n,m}$, and a $\theta$ dependence that is described by one of the Ferrer’s associated Legendre polynomials, $P_{n,|m|}\left(\cos\theta\right)$.
+The degree is divided into two cases, $m=0$ and $|m|>0$.
 The $m=0$ harmonic fields exhibit total azimuthal symmetry and are known as zonal harmonics, $Z_{n}$.
-The $|m|>0$ harmonic fields exhibit $m$-fold azimuthal symmetry and are known as tesseral harmonics, $T_{n,m}$, where negative $m<0$ harmonic fields are $\pi/2m$ azimuthal rotations of their positive $m>0$ counterparts.
-Using this basis any magnetic field in free space can be simply decomposed into the combination of axially odd and even, zonal and tesseral harmonic fields.\\
+The $|m|>0$ harmonic fields exhibit $m$-fold azimuthal symmetry and are known as tesseral harmonics, $T_{n,m}$, where negative $m<0$ harmonic fields are $\pi/(2|m|)$ azimuthal rotations of their positive $m>0$ counterparts.

-Due to the link between the magnetic field and the scalar potential, every vector component of the magnetic field must depend on a single scalar function.
-However, some scalar fields are not present in every vector component of the magnetic field.
-This is most clearly seen though the spherical harmonic decomposition of the axial magnetic field